A young man with curly hair saying hello

 Hi, how are you?

 Ciao is friendly, versatile, and can be used at any time of day.
-However, it's informal, so it's best suited for casual situations—among friends, family, or colleagues you know well.
+However, it's informal, so it's best suited for casual situations, among friends, family, or colleagues you know well.
+You’ll notice that Italians often use it when answering the phone, too.

-If you're speaking to someone older, someone you don't know, or someone in a formal setting like your boss, you should use a more polite greeting:
+If you're speaking to someone older, someone you don't know well, or someone in a formal setting, like your boss, you should use a more polite greeting:

 Salve